Optimization using MATLAB

 Computing Gradient/Hessian using symbolic toolbox of MATLAB

-To err is human, and hence there is a high probability that one may make small mistakes when computing Gradient and Hessian with some complicated functions.
-So, one way to verify the expressions' correctness is using the symbolic MATLAB toolbox.
+To err is human, and hence there is a high probability that one may make small mistakes when computing gradients and Hessians with complicated functions.
+One way to verify the correctness of these expressions is by using the Symbolic Math Toolbox in MATLAB.

-Following code computes symbolic gradient and Hessians that we used in the example above
+The following code computes symbolic gradients and Hessians, which we used in the example above:

 clc;